Frequently Asked Questions

 Q: When are application decisions made?

 A: The admissions committee reviews all complete applications after the posted deadlines.
 Fall decisions are typically made during February through April.
-Spring application decisions are typically made in October and November.
+Spring application decisions are typically made in November.
 Denied applicants will receive notification by email directly from the Office of Graduate Studies.
 Accepted applicants will receive notification in the physical mail as well as email from the University and CMS.

 Q: How do I find a faculty advisor?

 A: Each student in our program must have one of our CMS faculty members serve as their major professor, advising them through their research-based thesis or dissertation.
 We encourage all prospective students to visit our faculty web pages and make direct contact with any of our faculty who may be doing research of particular interest to them.
 Please list all of the faculty members that you are interested in on your Research Interest Essay.
 All applications will be reviewed by the admissions committee after the deadline to determine admissibility and to match student’s interests with available professors.
-Making direct contact (phone/email/skype) with faculty members of interest is encouraged.
+Making direct contact (phone/email/video chat) with faculty members of interest is encouraged.
 Ultimately, admission into our program depends not only upon the competiveness of a student’s application, but also upon the ability of an individual faculty member to serve as a major professor, which depends on their time, space and financial resources.

 Q: Do I have to be accepted by a faculty advisor to be admitted to CMS?

 A: Yes.
 You must have a commitment of a Marine Science faculty member to serve as advisor during your graduate studies [this will be determined after your complete application is received and reviewed by the admissions committee].
+We strongly advise that you reach out to potential faculty advisors while your application is being reviewed.

 Q: Who do I contact if I have more questions?